microsoftgraph/msgraph-sdk-powershell/src/Calendar/Calendar/docs/v1.0-beta/New-MgGroupEvent.md

     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[EmailAddress <IMicrosoftGraphEmailAddress>]`: emailAddress
   - `[OriginalEndTimeZone <String>]`: The end time zone that was set when the event was created.
 A value of tzone://Microsoft/Custom indicates that a legacy custom time zone was set in desktop Outlook.
   - `[OriginalStart <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[OriginalStartTimeZone <String>]`: The start time zone that was set when the event was created.
 A value of tzone://Microsoft/Custom indicates that a legacy custom time zone was set in desktop Outlook.
   - `[Recurrence <IMicrosoftGraphPatternedRecurrence>]`: patternedRecurrence
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Pattern <IMicrosoftGraphRecurrencePattern>]`: recurrencePattern
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DayOfMonth <Int32?>]`: The day of the month on which the event occurs.
 Required if type is absoluteMonthly or absoluteYearly.
       - `[DaysOfWeek <String[]>]`: A collection of the days of the week on which the event occurs.
-The possible values are: sunday, monday, tuesday, wednesday, thursday, friday, saturday.
+Possible values are: sunday, monday, tuesday, wednesday, thursday, friday, saturday.
 If type is relativeMonthly or relativeYearly, and daysOfWeek specifies more than one day, the event falls on the first day that satisfies the pattern.
 Required if type is weekly, relativeMonthly, or relativeYearly.
       - `[FirstDayOfWeek <String>]`: dayOfWeek
       - `[Index <String>]`: weekIndex
       - `[Interval <Int32?>]`: The number of units between occurrences, where units can be in days, weeks, months, or years, depending on the type.
 Required.